Liverpool’s Luis Diaz ruled out until after World Cup with knee injury

 It means the 25-year-old, who left the Emirates on crutches with his knee in a brace, will miss at least 10 matches for Jurgen Klopp’s struggling side.

-Defender Trent Alexander-Arnold injured his ankle in the game but Liverpool are still waiting an update on the damage.
+Defender Trent Alexander-Arnold injured his ankle in the game but Liverpool are still awaiting an update on the damage.

+Diaz was forced off shortly before half-time in the Reds’ 3-2 defeat, while Alexander-Arnold was replaced at the interval.

+Talking after the game, Liverpool boss Klopp described the former Porto forward’s injury as “really not good”.

 Register for free to continue reading